 African American women form a significant portion of the HBCU population, with representation on the order of 70%.
 In addition, HBCUs have a disproportionately concentrated presence of African American women faculty and have had a 157 percent increase in the number of African American women faculty in STEM from 1993 [n=350] to 2006 [n=900] (Mack, Rankins, & Winston, 2011).
 This significant increase in recent years would suggest that HBCUs now have an unprecedented opportunity to transform their institutions.

 Using an action learning model, the program creatively integrates the professional education of women in STEM at HBCUs with authentic leadership experiences to help participants respond effectively to the pedagogical issues and academic leadership challenges of the 21st century.
-The program is designed to equip women in the STEM disciplines at HBCUs with extensive knowledge of the psychology of leadership, to provide them with mentored opportunities to assume leadership roles, and to prepare them to overcome institutional barriers to advancement that women typically face in advancing to leadership positions.
+OURS is designed to equip women in the STEM disciplines at HBCUs with extensive knowledge of the psychology of leadership, to provide them with mentored opportunities to assume leadership roles, and to prepare them to overcome institutional barriers to advancement that women typically face in advancing to leadership positions.